hailieyulingchen/hailieyulingchen/README.md

 Currently looking for Data Analyst / BI Analyst opportunities in the Netherlands and Taiwan.

-📍 Rotterdam, Netherlands/ Taipei, Taiwam
+📍 Rotterdam, Netherlands/ Taipei, Taiwan

 ## Skills
 - Programming: